komodorio/docs/docs/Learn/Actions.md

 For auditing purposes, Manual Actions events are created on the Komodor timeline

 ### What type of Actions are supported and where can they be triggered from?
-We currently the following actions:
+We currently support the following actions:
 - Scale service - Allows modifying the number of replicas for a Service.
 Can be triggered from Deployment/StatefulSet inspection pages (under Workloads) and also from a Service timeline page
 - Delete Pod - Deletes/kills a specific Pod.
 Can be triggered from both the Pod inspection page (under Workloads) and the Pods & Logs screen
 - Restart service - Triggers a rolling restart of all the Pods of a Service.
 Can be triggered from Deployment/StatefulSet inspection page (under Workloads) ans also from a Service timeline page